 Agility.
 Agility can have two different meanings of movement whether graceful or fast-paced.
 There are stories where the story lacks the agility it needs to keep the reader’s attention intact from start to finish.
 There are times I’d like to call this the “Charles Dickens Syndrome” or CDS for short.
 Back then, he earned money per word.
 These days, it’s different.
-There should be no need for an Author to suffer from this.
-Alas, some do.
+There isn’t a need for an Author to suffer from this today.
+Alas, some still suffer from CDS.
 However, some may snap out of it later in the book.
 This Charm makes me ask, “Will This Book Ever Speed Up?”

 Book Charm #5